IntelliTect/Multitool/README.md

 ## Extensions

 - StringExtensions: Extension methods to slugify a string and to validate a string is a valid url.
-- UriExtensions: Extension methods to validate a Uri by attempting to make a GET request to it.
+- HttpExtensions: Extension methods to validate a Uri by attempting to make a GET request to it.

 ## Contributing